Biochem supports eMobility

 Biochem is a family-owned organization that manufactures premium quality feed additives and health supplements for pigs, poultry, ruminants, and horses.
 Known for their stringent quality policies and eco-friendly business practices, their company currently operates in over sixty countries all over the world.

-“The new charging station is an evidence of Biochem’s increasing efforts to accelerate sustainable and environmentally-friendly technologies.
+“The new charging station is evidence of Biochem’s increasing efforts to accelerate sustainable and environmentally-friendly technologies.
 We hope that Biochem’s customers, visitors and employees will take advantage of the modern charging station in Lohne,” said the company’s owner Eckhard Thölke.
 Biochem welcomes all local electric vehicle owners to visit the charging station in Brägeler Forst 13, 49393 Lohne (Oldenburg) Germany.